 1.4.16 Connection Costs

-All costs and expenses incidental to the installation and connection of the building sewer shall be borne by the owner(s).
+All costs and expenses attributable to the installation of the main sewer line as determined by the Commission using method(s) reasonably related to the Commission’s cost of construction may be borne by the owner(s); all costs and expenses attributable to the installation and connection of the building sewer shall be borne by the owner(s).
 The owner(s) shall indemnify and hold harmless the NBC from any loss or damage that may result from the installation of the building sewer.

 1.4.17 Building Sewers